vite-pwa/docs/assets-generator/integrations.md

 Check the [Nuxt 3 PWA Assets](/frameworks/nuxt#pwa-assets) section for more details about new components, composables and injections.

+### Remix

+Vite dev server will be restarted when changing the configuration (inlined or using external file).

+Check the [Remix PWA Assets](/frameworks/remix#pwa-assets) section for more details about the components.

 ## New Virtual Modules

 `vite-plugin-pwa` plugin exposes two new virtual modules for the integrations, they are not meant to be consumed from your application: